Dismemberment: By four horses

+By five horses

+Chēliè (車裂 (车裂)) was dismemberment by tying the limbs and head to five carts led by horses or oxen, which would pull the body apart.
+It was a form of torture and execution used in ancient China from the Warring States period until the Tang dynasty.

 Fate of Queen Brunhilda

 Queen Brunhilda of Austrasia, executed in 613, is generally regarded to have suffered the same death, though one account has it that she was tied to the tail of a single horse and thus suffered more of a dragging death.
 The Liber Historiae Francorum, an eighth century chronicle, describes her death by dismemberment as follows:

 The story of Brunhilda being tied to the tail of a single horse (and then to die in some gruesome manner) is promoted, for example, by Ted Byfield (2003), in which he writes: "Then they tied her to the tail of a wild horse; whipped into frenzy, it kicked her to death".
 The cited source for this claim, however, the seventh century Life of St. Columban by the monk Jonas, does not support this claim.
 In paragraph 58 in his work, Jonas just writes: "but Brunhilda he had placed first on a camel in mockery and so exhibited to all her enemies round about then she was bound to the tails of wild horses and thus perished wretchedly".

-The storyline of Brunhilde being tied to the tail of a single horse and being subsequently dragged to death has become a classical motif in artistic representations, as can be seen by the included image.
+The storyline of Brunhilda being tied to the tail of a single horse and being subsequently dragged to death has become a classical motif in artistic representations, as can be seen by the included image.